cr3mov/writeups/1337up23-web-owasp.md

 After CTF has ended, some participants shared the dirbusted source file.
 `https://owasp.ctf.intigriti.io/search.php.save`

-Please note that I didn't know about this file, because dirbusting is generally prohibited in most CTFs, unless it is explicitly stated in the challenge description.
+Please note that we didn't know about this file, because dirbusting is generally prohibited in most CTFs, unless it is explicitly stated in the challenge description.

-So I was desperately guessing every possible shit out there.
+So we were desperately guessing every possible shit out there.
 ```php
 <?php
 require_once('db.php');